codee-com/open-catalog/Checks/PWR005/README.md

 }
 ```

-The following code disables the default scoping which will make the compiler
+The following code disables the default scoping, which will make the compiler
-raise an error due to unspecified scopes.
+raise an error due to unspecified scopes:

 ```c
 void example() {